Gee-Singh/prime-numbers-api/README.md

 # Java Code Coverage - Unit Tests

  - This API has been tested using fully integrated the unit test framework
- - when you run mvn clean build, it will run the test and generate a code coverage report in target folder
+ - when you run mvn clean install, it will run the test and generate a code coverage report in target folder
  - Navigate to /target/site/jacoco/index.html in the browser to check the 100% code overage